brick/geo/README.md

 Configuration
 -------------

-Configuring the library consists in choosing the most convenient `GeometryService` implementation for your installation.
+Configuring the library consists in choosing the most convenient `GeometryEngine` implementation for your installation.
 The following implementations are available:

-- `PDOService`: communicates with a GIS-compatible database over a `PDO` connection.
+- `PDOEngine`: communicates with a GIS-compatible database over a `PDO` connection.
-  This service currently supports the following databases:
+  This engine currently supports the following databases:
   - [MySQL](http://php.net/manual/en/ref.pdo-mysql.php) version 5.6 or greater;
     (earlier versions only have partial GIS support based on bounding boxes)
   - [PostgreSQL](http://php.net/manual/en/ref.pdo-pgsql.php) with the [PostGIS](http://postgis.net/install) extension.
-- `SQLite3Service`: communicates with a [SQLite3](http://php.net/manual/en/book.sqlite3.php) database with the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) extension.
+- `SQLite3Engine`: communicates with a [SQLite3](http://php.net/manual/en/book.sqlite3.php) database with the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) extension.
-- `GEOSService`: uses the [GEOS](https://github.com/libgeos/libgeos) PHP bindings.
+- `GEOSEngine`: uses the [GEOS](https://github.com/libgeos/libgeos) PHP bindings.

 Following is a step-by-step guide for all the possible configurations: